 There are still engaging moments.
 Trying to deal with those bastards is a bit of a nightmare, but they do hatch a plan for it.

-To handle that dilemma the film rips off James Cameron’s genius from Aliens.
+To handle that dilemma the film rips off James Cameron’s Aliens.
 Auto-guns!
 But Congo has fun with it and adds a personal spin.

 After that Congo’s ending is preposterous, but it’s in keeping with the tone of the film.